apache/predictionio/docs/manual/source/templates/similarproduct/dase.html.md

 and train a model, which is a `MatrixFactorizationModel` object.

-The PredictionIO Similar Product Engine Template, which *MySimilar* bases on, integrates this algorithm under the DASE architecture.
+The PredictionIO Similar Product Engine Template, which *MySimilarProduct* bases on, integrates this algorithm under the DASE architecture.
 We will take a closer look at the DASE code below.

 INFO: [Check this